Kobe Bryant: Philanthropy

-Bryant was the official ambassador for After-School All-Stars (ASAS), an American non-profit organization that provides comprehensive after-school programs to children in thirteen US cities.
+Bryant was the official ambassador for After-School All-Stars (ASAS), an American non-profit organization that provides comprehensive after-school programs to children in 13 US cities.
 Bryant also started the Kobe Bryant China Fund which partnered with the Soong Ching Ling Foundation, a charity backed by the Chinese government.
 The Kobe Bryant China Fund raises money within China earmarked for education and health programs.
 On November 4, 2010, Bryant appeared alongside Zach Braff at the Call of Duty: Black Ops launch event at the Santa Monica Airport, where they presented a $1 million check to the Call of Duty Endowment, an Activision-founded nonprofit organization that helps veterans transition to civilian careers after their military service has ended.

-Together with his wife, Bryant founded the Kobe and Vanessa Bryant Family Foundation (KVBFF).
-Its goals are "helping young people in need, encouraging the development of physical and social skills through sports and assisting the homeless".
+Bryant and his wife founded the Kobe and Vanessa Bryant Family Foundation (KVBFF).
+Its goals are "helping young people in need, encouraging the development of physical and social skills through sports and assisting the homeless."
 Bryant spoke of the injustice aimed at homeless people who are blamed for their situation, saying that homelessness should not be ignored or made a low priority.
 Bryant said he wanted more out of life than just a successful basketball career.

-Bryant and his wife Vanessa were founding donors of the National Museum of African American History and Culture, with Bryant also donating his uniform he that he wore in the 2008 NBA Finals, the year he was named the league MVP.
-During his lifetime, Bryant granted over two hundred requests for the Make-A-Wish Foundation.
+Bryant and his wife were also founding donors of the National Museum of African American History and Culture, with Bryant also donating his uniform that he wore in the 2008 NBA Finals, the year Bryant was named the league MVP.
+During his lifetime, Bryant granted over 200 requests for the Make-A-Wish Foundation.